So you have been pre-approved for a mortgage.

 But the home you want to buy costs more than you’re pre-approved for.

-In this article we’re going to explain how you can get approved for a larger loan amount.
+In this article, we’re going to explain how you can get approved for a higher loan amount.

 RATE SEARCH: Get Approved for a Mortgage Loan

 1. Raise Your Credit Score to Get a Lower Rate

 The interest rate you receive on a loan is tied to your credit score.
 By raising your credit rating, you’re able to get a lower mortgage rate, meaning you’ll be approved for a higher loan amount.

 By getting just a half a percent lower rate on your loan could allow you to borrow thousands of dollars more.

 One of the most common ways borrowers can increase their credit rating in a hurry is by paying down their credit card balances.
 If you are carrying high credit card debt, your credit score is taking a big hit because your credit utilization ratio accounts for 30% of your overall score.

 Try to pay down the balances on your credit cards to below 15% of your credit limit.
 This will ensure you are maximizing your credit score so you can receive the lowest mortgage rates and get approved for the highest loan amount.